rust-lang/rust/doc/adding_lints.md

 Running `TESTNAME=foo_functions cargo uitest` should pass then.
 When we commit our lint, we need to commit the generated `.stderr` files, too.
 In general, you should only commit files changed by `tests/ui/update-all-references.sh` for the specific lint you are creating/editing.
+Note that if the generated files are empty, they should be removed.

 ### Cargo lints